xayanide/rbxmoduleloadermodule/README.md

 The `LoadModulesOptions` allows you to configure the loader's behavior.
 This can be omitted or passed as an argument to the `rbxmoduleloader` function when you require it.

-`isShared` (optional)
+`_shared` (optional)
   - `Type`: boolean?
   - `Default`: true
   - `Description`: Determines if the loaded modules should be stored in the `shared` dictionary table (accessible globally) or in an isolated local dictionary table (child of `rbxmoduleloader` which is "`ModuleContainer`").
-When `isShared` is true, the modules are stored in the global shared table, meaning they can be accessed anywhere in the game depending on the runtime context.
+When `_shared` is true, the modules are stored in the global shared table, meaning they can be accessed anywhere in the game depending on the runtime context.

 **Example Usage:**